-She worked as a cashier at WalMart, sold steaks door-to-door, and puppeteered with a traveling children’s museum before earning a PhD from University of Houston’s Creative Writing Program.
-She has been awarded grants and fellowships from the Houston Arts Alliance, the Sustainable Arts Foundation, Kansas Arts Commission (may it rest in peace), the Cynthia Woods Mitchell Center for the Arts, Inprint, and Millay Colony for the Arts.
+She worked as a cashier at WalMart, sold steaks door-to-door, and puppeteered with a traveling children’s museum before earning a PhD from University of Houston’s Creative Writing Program. where she was both an Erhardt Fellow and Inprint Fondren Fellow.
+As a writer and artist, she has been awarded grants and fellowships from the Houston Arts Alliance, the Sustainable Arts Foundation, Kansas Arts Commission (may it rest in peace), the Cynthia Woods Mitchell Center for the Arts, Inprint, and Millay Colony for the Arts.
 Her work has appeared in Guernica, the Los Angeles Times, Tin House, The Racial Imaginary (Fence Books, 2015), Fourth Genre, Literature: The Human Experience , Creative Nonfiction, Sentence, TriQuarterly, Gulf Coast and elsewhere.
-She teaches nonfiction in the Low-residency MFA Program at Sierra Nevada College, and teaches Interdisciplinary Art at University of Houston.
+She teaches creative nonfiction in the Low-residency MFA Program at Sierra Nevada College and at Rice University.